SpeciationBehaviour/neural_genes_heliconius/plots_fig1_suppl_fig_1.md

 print(cyd_BC)
 ```

-### Supplementary Figure 1
+## Supplementary Figure 1

 5 Plots in one layout:

 * Blank explanatory plot
-* backcross to *cydno* males homozygous on chromosome 1 & 18 peak
+* backcross to *cydno* males homozygous on chromosome 1 & 18 QTL peak
-* backcross to *cydno* males homozygous on chromosome 1 & heterzygous on chromosome 18 peak
+* backcross to *cydno* males homozygous on chromosome 1 & heterzygous on chromosome 18 QTL peak
-* backcross to *cydno* males heterozygous on chromosome 1 & homozygous on chromosome 18 peak
+* backcross to *cydno* males heterozygous on chromosome 1 & homozygous on chromosome 18 QTL peak
-* backcross to *cydno* males heterozygous on chromosome 1 & 18 peak
+* backcross to *cydno* males heterozygous on chromosome 1 & 18 QTL peak

+Safe again as a png

 ```{r}
 # Resize png according to omi settings